-This policy describes how the behaviours and actions of Red Balloon employees and volunteers (including trustees and/or governors) will support all students in accessing the highest possible quality of teaching and learning within a positive and respectful environment.
-Furthermore, they expect that all students will perceive themselves to be safe, emotionally and physically, throughout their time at Red Balloon.
-Trustees expect that all staff will represent the organisation appropriately and professionally in their contact with parents/carers, schools, other commissioning agents and all other agencies.
+This policy describes how the behaviours and actions of RBET Norfolk employees and volunteers (including trustees or governors) will support all students in accessing the highest possible quality of teaching and learning within a positive and respectful environment.
+Furthermore, they expect that all students will perceive themselves to be safe, emotionally and physically, throughout their time at the Learner Centre.

+Trustees expect that all staff will represent the organisation appropriately and professionally in their contact with parents1, schools, other commissioning agents and all other agencies.